- What is a Biometric Residence Permit?

 Collecting your Biometric Residence Permit

-When applying for your visa, you‘ll be asked to choose a location to collect your BRP card from once you have arrived in the UK.
+When applying for your visa, you‘ll be asked to choose a location to collect your BRP card once you have arrived in the UK.

 You can collect your BRP from a Post Office branch or directly from your sponsor.